Memberships Experts Shop Join Now Login

 • Stage 4: Complete prolapse.
 Pelvic floor organs descended completely through the vaginal opening so that the entire organ is outside of the vagina (complete descent).

-As a result there is a consensus and a new classification to be defined as “ Clinical Pelvic Organs Prolapse”
+As a result, there is a consensus and a new classification to be defined as “ Clinical Pelvic Organs Prolapse.”

 Clinical Pelvic Organ Prolapse

-A 'clinical pelvic organ prolapse' is the anatomical prolapse with descent of at least one of the vaginal walls to or beyond the vaginal hymen with maximal Valsalva effort WITH the presence either of bothersome characteristic symptoms, most commonly the sensation of vaginal bulge, or of functional or medical compromise due to prolapse without symptom bother."
+A 'clinical pelvic organ prolapse' is the anatomical prolapse with the descent of at least one of the vaginal walls to or beyond the vaginal hymen with maximal Valsalva effort WITH the presence either of bothersome characteristic symptoms, most commonly the sensation of vaginal bulge or of functional or medical compromise due to prolapse without symptom bother."
 (Colins et al 2021)

 What Causes Prolapse

-We do know that the largest contributing factor however is pregnancy and vaginal birth.
-During pregnancy the body starts to prepare for what is required during the birth, which is essentially to propel the baby towards the pelvic outlet and allow it to pass through into the world towards its first breath.
+We do know that the largest contributing factor, however, is pregnancy and vaginal birth.
+During pregnancy, the body starts to prepare for what is required during the birth, which is essentially to propel the baby towards the pelvic outlet and allow it to pass through into the world towards its first breath.

-The body's inbuilt wisdom knows that in 9 months time it will require strong uterine contractions (the preparation for this is Braxton Hicks), an opening of the pelvic bones (the preparation for this is softening of the pelvic ligaments) and an opening of the pelvic outlet (the preparation work is a lengthening and weakening of the pelvic floor).
+The body's inbuilt wisdom knows that in 9 months' time, it will require strong uterine contractions (the preparation for this is Braxton Hicks), an opening of the pelvic bones (the preparation for this is softening of the pelvic ligaments) and an opening of the pelvic outlet (the preparation work is a lengthening and weakening of the pelvic floor).

 As the levator ani is one of the major organ supports, it’s no surprise that we have strong evidence to show the link between a levator avulsion and risk profile for prolapse.
 It is important to note that the statistic for levator avulsion actually increases to 30 - 65% when forceps are required during labour.
 (Dietz et al 2005).

 Of course, there is more to a prolapse than simply a weakened or damaged pelvic floor.
-Other factors such as poor biomechanics and movement patterns, an inability to manage and distribute pressure throughout the core canister and increased tension or tightness in other areas of the body can all contribute to the development of pelvic organ prolapse over the long term.
+Other factors, such as poor biomechanics and movement patterns, an inability to manage and distribute pressure throughout the core canister and increased tension or tightness in other areas of the body can all contribute to the development of pelvic organ prolapse over the long term.

-You are not to blame for your prolapse
+You are not to blame for your prolapse.

 • Proper breathing.